Sowmyaveerappan/Flex_task1/README.md

 # Flex_task1
-Have created this page using flex
+Have created this page using flex.